-How This Medical Student Brought DNA Testing To Women In Trinidad and Tobago | Fast Company | The Future Of Business
+How This Medical Student Brought DNA Testing To Women In Trinidad and Tobago

 Next Steps

 For Color Genomics, the partnership offered an opportunity to expand genetic testing around the world.
-After the trip to Trinidad, the company awarded Parkinson its first research grant for $250,000 and volunteered its own genetic counselors to train local physicians.
+After the trip to Trinidad, the company awarded Parkinson its first research grant for $62,500 (the price of 250 tests) and volunteered its own genetic counselors to train local physicians.
 I was invited to watch as Parkinson received her award, as her parents tuned in via Skype.

 Parkinson is well aware that the tasks ahead won’t be quick or easy.
 The infrastructure that is required to move the country from a system of treatment to prevention includes access to genetic counselors; breast MRIs; reimbursement for preemptive mastectomies; funding for public health campaigns; education for primary care doctors; and more.
 Parkinson is also hoping to fund studies into other forms of cancer, including prostate cancer, which are also more prevalent in the islands than in most areas.